ASHISHMAHAJAN787/LARA-AI-Multilingual-and-Multifunctional-Desktop-Assisstant-for-Visually-Impared-People/README.md

   e.Math problem solving<br>

 ## Acknowledgments<br>
-  a.Google for Speech Recognition and Gemini APIs<br>
+- Google for Speech Recognition and Gemini APIs<br>
-  b.Ultralytics for YOLOv5<br>
+- Ultralytics for YOLOv5<br>
-  c.All open-source libraries used in this project  <br>
+- All open-source libraries used in this project  <br>